tipresias/tipresias/README.md

   - Note: Pass CI=true as an env var to skip some of the longer end-to-end tests.
 - Linting: `docker-compose run --rm backend pylint --disable=R <python modules you want to lint>`
   - Note: `-d=R` disables refactoring checks for quicker, less-opinionated linting.
 Remove that option if you want to include those checks.
-- Type checking: `docker-compsoe run mypy <python modules you want to check>`
+- Type checking: `docker-compose run mypy <python modules you want to check>`

 #### Run Javascript tests